FarkostInteractive/VerdantPage/Documentation/UserGuide/VisualFlair.md

 Not very interesting as of yet, but it'll get there!

 We should take a moment to think about what we even want from a lush grassy field.
 What is it that makes this one lackluster?
-One thing that immediately sticks out is that all the instances blend sort of blend together.
+One thing that immediately sticks out is that all the instances sort of blend together.
+Even though we're drawing all these polygons it doesn't come out as much more than spiky green soup.

 In short, a good field should:
 * Look smooth and natural but have enough variation to show that it's made up of separate instances
-* Look dense enough that the ground underneath it seems to disappear
+* Appear dense enough that the ground underneath it seems to disappear
 * Interact with the light in interesting ways
 * Grow in interesting shapes
-* Each individual plant should look interesting, even up close
+* Have individual plants that look interesting, even up close
-* There should be more than one type growing together
+* Have more than one type growing together

 ## Variation